gerdm/gerdm.github.io/content/posts/wolf-ewma.md

 # Conclusion
 In this post, we showed that the EWMA is a special case of the Kalman filter in a one-dimensional state-space model.
-We derived the WoLF method for the EWMA and showed that it is a robust variant of the EWMA.
+We derived the WoLF method for the EWMA and showed that it is a robust variant of the EWMA because it ignores large and unexpected errors.

 [^1]: There are more assumptions in the SSM $(2)$ that we have not mentioned here, but the reader can find them in Eubank's 2005 book on SSMs.